HuzaifahMajid/HuzaifahMajid/README.md

 Prospective double major in CS & ITI @ Rutgers University-New Brunswick

-My projects have mostly been influenced by my classes, but I always come back to refine them even after the deadline so that I can build on my knowledge :)
+My initial projects have mostly been influenced by my classes, but now I spend time on computer security + cloud concepts :)

 * 🌱 I am currently pursuing the AWS cloud practitioner certification to make a smoother transition into cloud technologies